Rosebud Hospital: Indian Health Service Management of Emergency Department Closure and Reopening, A Case Study

 Examines management of Indian Health Services (IHS) closure of Rosebud Hospital in South Dakota and its reopening to identify lessons learned.
 Addresses reasons for hospital closure, the impact of the closure, corrective actions taken following its reopening, and issues with sustaining improvements and compliance.
 Supports developing procedures for temporary emergency department closures and investing in rural workforce recruitment, retention, and training, among other recommendations.

 Office of Inspector General (HHS)

-American Indians, Alaska Natives, and Native Hawaiians · Healthcare quality · Hospitals · Recruitment and retention of health professionals · South Dakota
+American Indian or Alaska Native · Healthcare quality · Hospitals · Recruitment and retention of health professionals · South Dakota